jordn/nextai/README.md

 The tools are simple Python functions converted into OpenAI function specs.
 It's a chat so you can underspecify and correct as you go.

+**Note:** We used GPT-4, like smol-developer and gpt-engineer do, and this will not work as well with GPT 3.5

 ### Getting Started

 To develop using AutoCode this is what you do:

-1. Install the dependencies by running `npm install`.
+1. Install the dependencies: `brew install ripgrep tree` and `npm install`
+2. Rename `.env.sample` to `.env` and add your OpenAI API key
-2. Start the development server by running `npm run dev 2> >(tee stderr.log >&2) | tee stdout.log`
+3. Start the development server by running `npm run dev 2> >(tee stderr.log >&2) | tee stdout.log`
-3. Open your browser and navigate to `http://localhost:3000` to see the application.
+4. Open your browser and navigate to `http://localhost:3000` to see the application
-4. Start the AI assistant by running `python nextai`.
+5. Start the AI assistant by running `python nextai`